mcci-catena/docker-iot-dashboard/SETUP.md

 Use the Grafana UI -- either click on "add first data source" or use "Configure>Add Data Source", and add an InfluxDB data source.

-- Set the URL (under Http Settings) to `http://influxdb:8086`.
+- Set the URL (under HTTP Settings) to `http://influxdb:8086`.

 - Select the database.
-If InfluxDB properly initialized a database, you should also be able to connect to it as a Grafana datasource.
+If InfluxDB properly initialized a database, you should also be able to connect to it as a Grafana data source.
 If not, you'll first need to [create an InfluxDB database](#creating-an-influxdb-database).

-* Leave user and password blank.
+- Leave user and password blank.

-* Click "Save & Test".
+- Click "Save & Test".

 ### Test Node-RED